-If you have any questions about disclosure of the records you submit with your bid, please contact the Project Manager named in this document.
+If you have any questions about disclosure of the records you submit with your bid, contact the Procurement Contact named in this document.

 Marking Your Records Exempt from Disclosure (Protected, Confidential, or Proprietary)

 As mentioned above, all City of Seattle offices ("the City") are required to promptly make public records available upon request.
 However, under Washington State Law some records or portions of records are considered legally exempt from disclosure and can be withheld.
 A list and description of records identified as exempt by the Public Records Act can be found in RCW 42.56 and RCW 19.108.